-Application forms for the current school term, as well as the upcoming semester or summer session, are available at all times in a file holder located to the left of the Student Employment Coordinator's office door.
+Application forms for the current school term, as well as the upcoming semester or summer session, are available at all times at the Circulation Desk.
 Alternatively, you may click here to print an application.
 The forms should be completely filled out, signed, and returned to the Coordinator's office.
 Be sure to mark whether or not you have received a work study award in the Work Study Award box in the upper right-hand corner on your application.
 (For more information, please see section on Work Study and Budget Monies at the bottom of this page.)

 Student supervisors contact the Student Employment Coordinator when an opening exists in their department.
 These supervisors also conduct the actual interviews and make the hiring decisions.
 Applications remain on file for the current semester.

 Eligibility and Approval Information

-In order to be eligible to work on campus, a student must be enrolled for a minimum of 6 undergraduate hours or 5 graduate hours per academic semester.
-Students are allowed to work during summer session without being enrolled, as long as they show half time enrollment the previous spring and the upcoming fall semester.
+In order to be eligible to work on campus, a student must be currently enrolled for the semester.
+Students are allowed to work during the summer session without being enrolled, as long as they show that they were enrolled for the previous spring and are also enrolled the upcoming fall semester.
 Students employed by the University are limited generally to working 20 hours per week during the semester.
 In addition, students may work up to 40 hours per week during breaks and summer.

 It is the responsibility of the library to verify that an individual is eligible for employment before he/she begins work.
 The Electronic Student Approval, along with a Form W-4, Form I-9, and Iowa CERRF and a direct deposit form are completed in the Library Student Employment Coordinator's office.
 The Student Employment Coordinator will send the paperwork to the University Student Employment Office.
 The University Student Employment Office confirms that the student is enrolled in the University and, therefore, is eligible for employment.